The Lost Sci-Fi Podcast restores and narrates forgotten and underrated vintage science fiction short stories from the Golden Age of science fiction.

 And you are a part of it.

-If we keep going at this pace, by the time I reach my 80th birthday on May 20, 2039, we’ll have created more than 2,500 episodes of The Lost Sci-Fi Podcast.
-Two-and-a-half thousand preserved stories.
-Two-and-a-half thousand gifts to you and future listeners — and, I hope, a way to continue supporting my wife long after I can’t record anymore.
+If we keep going at this pace, by the time I reach my 80th birthday on May 20, 2039, we’ll have created more than 3,000 episodes of The Lost Sci-Fi Podcast.
+Three thousand preserved stories.
+Three thousand gifts to you and future listeners — and, I hope, a way to continue supporting my wife long after I can’t record anymore.

 On this page, you can listen to every episode we’ve ever made — full stories, samples, everything.
 Listen here, or on your favorite podcast app — it doesn’t matter to us where you listen.
 What matters is that you’re here.